Edinburgh with kids

 Dunbar’s Close Garden

 We loved hanging out in Dunbar Close Gardens.
+We ended up visiting Dunbars Close TWICE during our time in Edinburgh, because the kids loved it as much as we did.
+It was just a peaceful place to hang out and take a bit of a break.
 There were still people in there, but it was much quieter than the hustle and bustle of High Street.

-In addition, don’t miss Victoria street – the most photographed street in Scotland.
-It’s not technically apart of the Royal Mile, but its close by.
+You can’t go to Edinburgh without seeing.
+Victoria street – the most photographed street in Scotland.
+It’s not technically a part of the Royal Mile, but its close by.
+It’s an inclined street, which is why you’re either walking ‘up’, or ‘down.’

 Edinburgh Victoria Street